Nusa Ceningan: Connection to Nusa Lembongan

-It is connected to Nusa Lembongan Island through a narrow suspension bridge who collapsed in 2016 and rebuilt.
+It is connected to Nusa Lembongan Island by a narrow suspension bridge which opened in 2017.
+It replaced the previous wooden bridge which collapsed in 2016 during a religious procession, killing eight people.

 Tourism

 Nusa Ceningan has been slowly growing in popularity since 2009.

-A key tourist attraction is the Mahana cliff jump, which is located on the southeastern side of Nusa Ceningan at Mahana Point Bar.
+A key tourist attraction is the Mahana cliff jump, which is located on the southwestern side of Nusa Ceningan at Mahana Point Bar.
 The bar manages two diving platforms at 5 and 13 meters.
 Jumping is only permitted when the tide is high enough.